miharothl/und-drl-collaboration-and-competition/REPORT.md

 # Approach

-I started with the DDPG [2] algorithm that I developed for [Continuous Control](https://github.com/miharothl/DRLND-Collaboration-And-Competition)[1].
-I adjusted the configuration to use 2 agents and was able to solve the environment by achieving a score 0.5+ over 100 consecutive episodes.
+I started with the DDPG [2] algorithm that I developed for [Continuous Control](https://github.com/miharothl/DRLND-Collaboration-And-Competition)[1] project.
+I adjusted the configuration to use 2 agents and I was able to solve the environment by achieving a score 0.5+ over 100 consecutive episodes.

 I tired to improve the learning process by implementing:
 - PER [3]
-- MADDPG [4]
+- MADDPG [4] (branch: try-maddpg)

 The steps that I followed to solve this environment: